 Most CBGA trips occur in the cool dry season from December to March.
-This is the best time to visit Cambodia when the daytime temperatures are low thirties and the heat is dry.
-Nighttime temperatures are typically in the low twenties though occasionally a cold snap will drop to 13 or 14.
-By the end of February / beginning of March, the temperature has started to climb both day and nighttime reaching a peak in April / May.
+This is often the best time to visit Cambodia when the daytime temperatures are around 30C and the humidity is less.
+Night time temperatures are typically in the low twenties, but occasionally there is a cold snap they can drop down to around 15C.
+By the end of February / early March, temperatures start to climb, often reaching daytime highs of 40C during April and May.

 Loose fitting, light coloured, clothing and a hat, will offer some protection from the sun and mosquitoes.
 Pretty much everything you need to tour with us is available in Siem Reap.
 This ranges from sun cream, mosquito repellent, torches and additional clothing.

 No. Campsites do not normally have electrical charging points, for phones or cameras.
 It is therefore useful if you bring spare batteries and mobile charging equipment with you.

 Mobile phone coverage is often patchy in some parts of Cambodia.
 When being at remote areas the network carrier we recommend you should buy is Metfone.